 Vellum’s texture makes it an ideal drawing surface for charcoal, pastels, and crayon.

-If you are using graphite and drawing a subject with very dark values, vellum will work well for you.
+If you use graphite and draw a subject with very dark values, vellum will work well for you.

-If you are drawing something with light values (like an infant), the smooth might be a better choice.
+The smooth might be a better choice if you are drawing something with light values (like an infant).

 Strathmore Bristol Smooth Paper Review Pros And Cons

 - Heavyweight paper

-- Finished on both sides so you will have the option what side to draw on
+- Finished on both sides, so you will have the option of what side to draw on

 - Smooth paper perfect for shading and blending

 - Perfect for finished projects

-- Less texture making it harder to get dark values
+- Less texture makes it harder to get dark values